Early to draw conclusions from agreement on observing ceasefire, says Chinar Corps Commander | Headlines

 Lt Gen Pandey said they are making efforts to stop recruitment and are also taking action against the network which is perpetuating this cycle of violence.
 Speaking on preparedness for Amarnath Yatra, Lt Gen Pandey said due security preparations have been done.

-He said 99 per cent of the civil society of Kashmir is nationalistic.
+He said 99 per cent of the civil society in Kashmir is nationalistic.
 "The LG himself is looking into the arrangements and the security forces are all prepared for any eventuality," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)